localstack/docs/content/en/user-guide/aws/lambda/index.md

 AWS Lambda is a Serverless Function as a Service (FaaS) platform that lets you run code in your preferred programming language on the AWS ecosystem.
 AWS Lambda automatically scales your code to meet demand and handles server provisioning, management, and maintenance.
 AWS Lambda allows you to break down your application into smaller, independent functions that integrate seamlessly with AWS services.

-LocalStack supports Lambda via the Community & Pro/Team offering, allowing you to use the Lambda API to create, deploy, and test your Lambda functions.
+LocalStack allows you to use the Lambda APIs to create, deploy, and test your Lambda functions.
 The supported APIs are available on our [Lambda coverage page](https://docs.localstack.cloud/references/coverage/coverage_lambda/), which provides information on the extent of Lambda's integration with LocalStack.

 ## Getting started